Sylius/PlusInformationCenter/UPGRADE.md

     * The `Sylius\Plus\Doctrine\ORM\ShopUserRepository` has been removed and replaced by `Sylius\Plus\CustomerPools\Infrastructure\Doctrine\ORM\FindShopUserByUsernameAndCustomerPoolQuery`.
     * The `Sylius\Plus\Doctrine\ORM\ShopUserRepository::findOneByEmailAndCustomerPool` method has been removed, use `Sylius\Plus\CustomerPools\Infrastructure\Doctrine\ORM\FindShopUserByUsernameAndCustomerPoolQuery` instead.

+1. The `OrdersLoyaltyPointsProviderInterface $loyaltyPointsProvider` has been added as the 2nd argument in the constructor of `Sylius\Plus\Loyalty\Application\Assigner\LoyaltyPointsAssigner`

 # UPGRADE FROM 1.0.0-ALPHA.4 to 1.0.0-ALPHA.5